$3,100,000Pressure sore death

 Understanding who is eligible to file a nursing home bedsore lawsuit is essential in taking the necessary steps toward justice.

-• Nursing Home Residents: The primary person eligible to file bed sore lawsuits in a nursing home pressure sore case is the resident who suffered harm from pressure ulcers.
+• Nursing Home or Hospital Residents: The primary person eligible to file bed sore lawsuits in a nursing home pressure sore case is the resident who suffered harm from pressure ulcers.
 If a resident develops a serious pressure ulcer because of neglect in a nursing home, they have the legal right to file a claim against the facility.

 • Family Members: In many cases, family members, such as spouses, adult children, or siblings, can file a lawsuit on behalf of their loved one.
 If the resident is still alive but unable to take legal action, the family may step in to seek compensation for the harm caused by the nursing home.
 In cases where a resident has died from complications related to bedsores, family members may pursue a wrongful death lawsuit.